SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

 results_60S/tomo200528_107_scores.mrc (in Napari)</figcaption>
 </figure>

-Matching only with the 60S subunit greatly reduces the peak height at the actual ribosome locations.
-Instead gold markers now start correlating heavily with the template and get higher values than the particles of interest.
-The reason is two-fold: (1) the size of the template has become smaller and (2) the switch from an EM-map to a PDB based model usually reduces correlation.
-The second point (2) can be caused by the electrostatic potential modelling with the simplistic molmap, which does not consider atom number and solvent embedding, but also because EM-maps might contain some additional heterogeneous densities.
+Matching only with the 60S subunit reduces the peak height at the actual ribosome locations.
+Gold markers also start interfering with the detection.
+The reason is
+two-fold: (1) the size of the template has become smaller and (2) the switch from an EM-map to a PDB based model usually reduces correlation.
+The second point (2) might be because of the simplistic model created by `molmap`, which does not consider atom number or solvent embedding.

-Similar to part 1, we extract particles from the results:
+Similar to part 1, we extract particles and look at the histogram of extracted scores:

 ``` bash
 pytom_extract_candidates.py \